osamaajr/osamaajr/README.md

-# 💫 About Me
+## 💫 About Me

 I’m a second year computer science student at the University of Liverpool passionate about exploring the realms of coding, machine learning, and building robust applications.
 I enjoy learning through hands-on projects, problem solving, and contributing to open-source.

 ## 🚀 What I’m Up To

-- 🧠 Currently working on **Memory Anchor**, a personal project focused on building practical software features end to end
+- 🤖 Exploring Machine Learning and App Development
-- 💻 Actively developing my skills as a software engineer through hands-on projects, problem solving, and continuous learning
+- 🌱 Seeking internship and early-career opportunities
-- 🌱 Exploring internship and early-career opportunities where I can contribute, learn from experienced engineers, and grow in a real-world environment
+- 🧠 Currently working on **Memory Anchor**

 <!--